Universal Relation between Entropy and Kinetics

 The phenomenological entropy-diffusion relation has been tested extensively in the last two decades against experiments and simulations.
 It has been used also in industrial applications to indirectly infer transport properties.
 For a recent review and literature survey, see Ref.~\cite{review:dyre18}.
-The large variety of systems to which the relation has been applied includes simple and super-cooled liquids (e.g., Refs.~\cite{Pond11,ChopraJPCB10,Krekelberg10}), electrolytes~\cite{E:electro11}, ionic liquids~\cite{E:silica11}, adsorbed gases~\cite{E:adsorption16}, nano-confined liquids~\cite{Carter2021}, hydration layers around ions and proteins~\cite{E:proteinhyd18,BanerjeeJCP2020}, colloidal monolayers~\cite{MaPRL13,DullensPRL15,LiCommPhys2018,MaJCP19} and colloids in complex environments~\cite{NingPRL2019}, active particles~\cite{Ghaffarizadeh2022}, rheology of glasses~\cite{Bonnecaze2020}, plasticity of amorphous solids~\cite{GallowayPNAS2020}, transport coefficients of refrigerants~\cite{E:fridge18}, viscosity of oils~\cite{E:oils13}, effect of model resolution on molecular dynamics simulations~\cite{Rondina2020}, and even transport properties of planetary cores~\cite{E:earth14}.
+The myriad of systems to which the relation has been applied ranges from simple liquids (e.g., Refs.~\cite{Pond11,ChopraJPCB10,Krekelberg10}), through active particles~\cite{Ghaffarizadeh2022}, to planetary cores~\cite{E:earth14}.
+The success of the phenomenological entropy-diffusion relation has been inconsistent.
+Its physical origin, and thus the ability to account for its successes and failures, has not been resolved.
+A theory based on hidden scale invariance originating in the microscopic interactions has been proposed to account for the scaling with density and temperature~\cite{review:dyre18,dyre20isomorph,Knudsen2021}.
+Overall, the widespread use of the entropy-diffusion relation, even if it is empirical and inaccurate, attests to the far-reaching importance of relating thermodynamic and transport properties.